 11.2.4 Navigable

-11.2.4.1 Void
+11.2.4.1 Bypass blocks (Void)

-NOTE 1: The related web page requirement "Bypass blocks" does not apply to single software programs, but to a specific definition of "sets of software programs" that are extremely rare.
+Void.

-NOTE 2: Although not a requirement, it is generally considered best practice, and to address user needs, to be able to bypass blocks of content that are repeated within software.
+Note 1: WCAG 2.2 Success Criterion 2.4.1 "Bypass blocks" does not apply to single non-web software programs, but to a specific definition of "sets of non-web software programs" that are extremely rare.

-11.2.4.2 Void
+Note 2: Although not a requirement, it is generally considered best practice, and to address user needs, to be able to bypass blocks of content that are repeated within non-web software.

-NOTE 1: The related web page requirement "Page titled" does not apply to single software programs, but to a specific definition of "sets of software programs"non-web software that user interfacenon-web softwareare extremely rare.
+11.2.4.2 Non-web software titled

-NOTE 2: Although the name of a software product could be a sufficient title if it describes the topic or purpose, software names are trademarked and trademark names cannot by law be descriptive names.
-It is not practical to make software names both unique and descriptive.
+Where ICT is, or includes, non-web software that provides a user interface, implemented on a platform that supports "Title" attributes for windows or screens, the non-web software shall provide titles that describe the name, topic or purpose of each window or screen.

 11.2.4.3 Focus order

-Where ICT is non-web softwarenon-web software that provides a user interfaceuser interface, itnon-web software shall satisfy the success criterion in Table 11.7.
+Where ICT is, or includes, non-web software that provides a user interface, and that provides a keyboard or accepts input from a keyboard or keyboard interface, the non-web software shall satisfy the success criterion in Table 11.9.